 Beautiful people come in many shades and so many miss the opportunity to realize their full potential because they allow their fears to guide their reactions and actions throughout life’s journey.

-I am concerned that the negativity expressed during this primary election ignited these fears.
+I am concerned that the negativity expressed during the Democratic Primary season of 2008 ignited these fears.
 The mere fact that women and blacks have been classified, albeit not officially, as second-class citizens, by white men (and I recognize not all of them do so intentionally), has put us all in a predicament of sorts.
-What’s more, black women have had to choose which of the two scenarios has been their biggest obstacle…their blackness obviously won that internal battle for most.
+What’s more, black women have had to choose which of the two scenarios — being black or being female — has been their biggest obstacle…their blackness obviously won that internal battle for most.

 Recognizing that each of us is a product of our upbringing, the socialization of community, the exposure to external elements, and the injection of mass communication we either absorb or ignore.
 As time goes on, we pick and chose which influences to acknowledge, oftentimes disregarding that which would be most positive.
 Still, the pain we feel, even if only subconsciously, rears its head and triggers our defense mechanisms.
 Many times we refuse to grant permission to anyone who offers contradictory information—it just doesn’t seem to fit.
 Try as we may, we want equality but we seemingly set up barriers to allow it to “happen.”
 The chips on our shoulders, if you will, seem to get bigger and, if we’re not careful, the resistance to positivity grows, often beyond reach.